rust-lang/book/second-edition/src/ch12-05-working-with-environment-variables.md

 Finally, we need to actually check for the environment variable.
-The functions for working with environment variables are in the `env` module in the standard library, so we want to bring that module into scope with a `use sttd::env;` line at the top of *src/lib.rs*.
+The functions for working with environment variables are in the `env` module in the standard library, so we want to bring that module into scope with a `use std::env;` line at the top of *src/lib.rs*.
 Then we're going to use the `var` method from the `env` module in `Config::new` to check for an environment variable named `CASE_INSENSITIVE`, as shown in Listing 12-23: